Signs of Trouble: Overwatered Saguaro Cactus

-Last week, I was finishing up a landscape consult with a client, when I noticed the saguaro cactus growing in his neighbor’s yard…
+Last week, I was finishing up a landscape consult with a client.
+I see that the saguaro cactus growing in his neighbor’s yard is a fat overwatered cactus.

 At first glance, you may have trouble seeing what is wrong.